heimsphere/mqtt-websockets-bridge/doc/RPC.md

 ## About

-The purpose of this document is to describe an adressing scheme for unicast communication between MQTT clients to make RPC calls.
+The purpose of this document is to describe an adressing scheme for unicast communication between MQTT clients.

 An MQTT client sends a request to an MQTT service.
 The service processes the requests and sends the response